Versverse/E-Commerce-Logistics-SLA-Analysis/README.md

 1. **The Bottleneck is Carrier Transit, Not Sellers:** Seller dispatch times remained stable at 2-3 days year-round.
 Delays are almost entirely driven by the carrier's inability to scale capacity during peak months (delay rates spiked to 18.9% in Mar 2018).
 2. **High-Risk Artery Identified:** The SP (São Paulo) to RJ (Rio de Janeiro) lane processes the highest volume (9,400+ orders) but suffers a severe 14.85% delay rate, marking it as the primary target for carrier reallocation.
 3. **The 4-Day CSAT Tipping Point:** The cost of a delay is non-linear.
 Customers tolerate minor 1-3 day delays (25.1% 1-star rate).
 However, once a delay crosses the 4-day mark, the 1-star rate explodes to 58.5% (peaking at 70%+ for 8+ days).
-4. **Recommendation:** Operations must implement a strict 4-day intervention protocol to intercept aging parcels.
+4. **Recommendation:** Supply chain operations must implement an automated 4-day intervention protocol.
+Orders approaching the 3-day transit threshold without delivery status should trigger an automated escalation to carrier account managers to intercept the parcel before the CSAT friction escalates to irreparable 1-star reviews.